 In countries with no immunisation, most children develop whooping cough at some stage.
 In the UK before immunisation was available there was an epidemic every 3-4 years.
-About 8 in 10 children had whooping cough by the time they were five.
+About 8 in 10 children had whooping cough by the time they were 5 years old.

 After immunisation was introduced in the UK in the 1950s, the number of cases fell greatly.
 There was a slump in immunisation after a scare in the 1970s when there was concern about side-effects from the vaccine.
 This led to two further epidemics.
 Each epidemic affected an estimated 400,000 children.
 Immunisation rates then went up again and most children are now immunised.
 Whooping cough is now uncommon in UK children but remains a major cause of illness in children in countries with poor rates of immunisation.

 Whooping cough is not just a childhood illness.
 Adults can get whooping cough.
 Indeed, because of immunisation, most cases in the UK now occur in older children and in adults.
 This is because some adults have not been immunised.
 Also, the protection from whooping cough immunisation may wane over the years in some people.
 So, even if you were immunised as a young child, you may still get whooping cough as an older child or adult.